Bill Slater (broadcaster): Early and personal life

-From educator to broadcaster
+Slater died on January 25 1965, aged 62, in New Rochelle, New York after a long battle with Parkinson's disease.
+He was buried at Cypress Hills Cemetery.
+His younger brother Tom was also a sports broadcaster and followed him as the host of Luncheon at Sardi's.
+Tom Slater's son was actor Michael Hawkins and his grandson is actor Christian Slater.

+Career

 While teaching at the Blake School for Boys in Minneapolis, it was suggested by a student, whose father was a radio executive, that Slater had the voice and knowledge to be a sports announcer.
 His first network break came while at Adelphi Academy, when NBC network officials heard him calling the 1933 Army-Navy football game on CBS with Ted Husing, whose voice was similar.

 Radio

 In addition to covering many sporting events on network radio, Slater hosted a Thursday night quiz show on CBS radio, Askit-Baskit, in 1940, using the stage name "Jim McWilliams".

 Television

 Slater hosted/emceed many early television shows: